-The Secret to Reading Poetry?
-First Dates - The Write Practice
+How to Read a Poem: One Secret To Unlock the Mystery

 For the next fifteen minutes, read it and reread it.
 Look for the clues, following the example above.
 Don’t worry if you don’t have the exact words to describe the form or meter—notice whether or not it uses one and take note of the concrete images.
 Which images are strongest and what do they seem to say?

-When your time is up, tell us which poem you picked and share your analysis in the comments below.
-And if you share, remember to leave feedback for your fellow writers!
+When your time is up, tell us which poem you picked and share your analysis in the Pro Practice Workshop here, and leave feedback for a few other writers.
+Not a member?
+Join us here.